Killaship/updater/README.md

 # updater
-A test for seeing if I can update programs
+A test for seeing if I can update programs from Github Pages.
+The JSON files that the updater programs look for can be found under /packages.

 # It werks (TM) like this: